1stdibs/dibs-vg/README.md

 We also provide some basic styling and wrapper modules for React and Backbone.

+## Versioning :

+New icons added to the set will be considered a minor version bump.
+Changes to existing icons will be a major version.

 ## With React / JSX :

 If you are using Webpack, and want to render your SVG with React we recomment [svg-react-loader](https://github.com/jhamlet/svg-react-loader) which will allow you to require your SVG files direclty in your JS as React components.